Promotion and Tenure Toolkit

 4. Stature of the Reviewer.
 Letter writers should be full professors, unless a compelling case can be made to include others, and should be individuals with outstanding research credentials, preferably from top departments.

-(2) Using the Review Committee's list of potential reviewers in conjunction with the list (and exclusion list) provided by the candidate, the Review Committee prepares a final list of external reviewers and solicits their feedback on the candidate's qualifications.
+(2) Using the Review Committee's list of potential reviewers in conjunction with the exclusion list provided by the candidate, the Review Committee prepares a final list of external reviewers and solicits their feedback on the candidate's qualifications (see IVd., 1).
 A sample letter of solicitation is added to the dossier.